 Travel Vaccines and Advice for Aruba

-Popular with many travellers, Aruba is a top tropical destination.
+Popular with Canadian travellers, Aruba is a top tropical destination.
 The country has ideal weather, including little rain.
 This makes Aruba’s world-renowned beaches that much more astounding.

 Aruba gives visitors the opportunity to experience a unique blend of cultures.
 You will find elements of many cultures plus its current Dutch influence throughout your stay.